-- For a futures contract the contract value at last traded price/ closing price - For an options contract the value of an equivalent number of shares as conveyed by the options contract, in the underlying market, based on the last available closing price v.
-Imposition of additional margins iv.
-Physical settlement of Equity Derivatives
+- For a futures contract the contract value at last traded price/ closing price - For an options contract the value of an equivalent number of shares as conveyed by the options contract, in the underlying market, based on the last available closing price

 In case of calendar spread positions in futures contract, exposure margins are levied on one third of the value of open position of the far month futures contract.
-The calendar spread position is granted calendar spread treatment till the expiry of the near month contract
+The calendar spread position is granted calendar spread treatment till the expiry of the near month contract iv.
+Physical settlement of Equity Derivatives